uafgeotools/mtuq/docs/user_guide/06/writing_results.rst

     da = open_dataarray('output.nc')

-Before or after writing to disk, `da` can be passed to visualization utilities or manipulated using xarray methods.
+Before or after writing to disk, `da` can be passed to visualization utilities or manipulated using `xarray methods <https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html>`_.